bbc/simorgh/README.md

 npm run test:e2e
 ```

-It will spin up a development server and run the Cypress tests against that.
+It will spin up a production server on port 7080 and run the Cypress tests against that.

 Further details on using the Cypress CLI can be found at https://docs.cypress.io/guides/guides/command-line.html